 Clause Page

 1. Introduction 4

 2. Interpretation 5

 3. Aims & Values 6

 4. Duties 7

-5. Statutory Accountability 8
+5 .
+Statutory Accountability 8

 6. Public Service Values 9

 7. Skill, Care and Diligence 9

 8. Powers 9

 9. Conflicts of Interest 9

 10. Collective Responsibility 10

 11. Openness & Confidentiality 11

 12. Complaints 12

 13. Attendance at Meetings 13

 14. Governance Development 13

-Apper ndix 1 14
+Appendix 1 14

 Apper Ndix 2Six Core Principles of Good Governance 15

-Apper Notice 3 Summary of Main Responsibilities of Corporation Members under the Articles of Government
+Appendix 3 Summary of Main Responsibilities of Corporation Members under the Articles of Government 17

-Apper Summary of the Main Responsibilities of the Principal under the Articles of Government 19
+Apper Ndix 4Summary of the Main Responsibilities of the Principal under 19

-Appendix 5 Summary of the Main Responsibilities of the Clerk under the Articles of Government 20 Appendix 6Summary of the Main Provisions of the Funding Framework with the Education and Skills Funding Agency Appendix 7Summary of the Statutory Powers of the Corporation
+Appendix 5 Summary of the Main Responsibilities of the Director of Governa Articles of Government 20 nance under the Appendix 6.
+Summary of the Statutory Powers of the Corporation 21